Quick Answer: Metronet Wins

 How do speeds compare?

-Both offer 2 Gbps max speeds, but Metronet delivers symmetric fiber (2 Gbps down AND up) while Cox cable provides asymmetric speeds (2 Gbps down, 35 Mbps up).
+Both offer 2 Gbps max speeds, but Metronet delivers symmetric fiber (2 Gbps down.
+Up) while Cox cable provides asymmetric speeds (2 Gbps down, 35 Mbps up).
 For downloads they're comparable; for uploads Metronet is 50x faster.
 Most users notice the difference in video calls, cloud backups, and content creation workflows.

 Which has better data policies?